SergioCrisostomo/mootools-more/Docs/Interface/HtmlTable.Sort.md

 ### Events

-* sort - callback executed when a column is sorted; passed the *tbody* and the index of the column sorted.
+* sort - callback executed when a column is sorted; passed the *tbody*, the index of the column sorted and *reversed* to know the sorting direction.

 ### Note